-Mary’s last hanging was all darkness and beauty as she softly swayed from the third floor balcony of the orphanage dormitory.
+Mary’s last hanging was darkness and beauty as she softly swayed from the third floor balcony of the orphanage dormitory.
 The carefully tied noose was flawless, and it fit perfectly around her slender neck.
-She quietly peeked from underneath a simple linen hood, hoping that the children watching on the stairs below might appreciate her every twist and turn.
+She quietly peeked from underneath her hood, hoping that the children watching on the stairs below would fully appreciate her every twist and turn.

 The orphans couldn’t get enough.
 A few of the older children remembered her past hangings, but the little ones had only heard the stories.
 They could all recite the rhyme about her first “collaring” down at the old dairy barn 15 years earlier, and they sang it over and over again as she swung: “Hanging Mary stole some rope/climbed upon a box of soap/Tied a knot down at the dairy/slipped and fell, poor Hanging Mary…”

 No one knew much about Mary’s past.
 It was rumored that her father had died tragically in WWI, and her young, beautiful mother had gone insane with grief over his loss.
 She had been a painfully shy child, and never spoke to anyone at the orphanage.
 You could say that her accidental hanging had truly enlivened her.
 She became quite fond of the attention, and quickly developed a talent for what she called “the rope ballet.”

 Everyone at the orphanage had their personal favorite.
 Many of the older matrons fondly remembered the years after the first hanging.
 It was a challenging time for her, trying to adjust to her newly ambiguous life – her hangings were short, but they were full of power and passion.
 She experimented with a wide variety of knots, but could never really decide on the one she liked the best.
 Still, she always delighted in the sensation of the rough hemp as it slowly tightened and dug into her cool, pale skin.